Is selling to corporates right for you and your business?

 5. Are you confident in your abilities and in stating high prices?

-One of the biggest benefits of selling to corporates has to be that it’s likely that you’ll be able to charge much, much more.
+One of the biggest benefits of selling to corporates is that it’s likely that you’ll be able to charge much, much more.
 Hurray!

 But lo, here cometh the mindset gremlins… Booo!

-You not only need to know (or find out) the ballpark prices that you should be charging but you need to be able to say them out loud without flinching.
+You not only need to know (or find out) the ballpark prices that you should be charging, you need to be able to say them out loud without flinching too.

 Know that your services are worth it and be able to hold your ground.